The best places to travel in June

 Around watching live shows, be sure to visit the Country Music Hall of Fame, Ryman Auditorium, the Johnny Cash Museum, and RCA Studio B, where Elvis Presley recorded over 200 songs.

 Even if you’ve come for the music, there are plenty of other reasons to visit Nashville.
 For example, it's known for its fabulous food scene.
-Visit Nashville Farmers' Market to scoff local specialties like hot chicken and Southern comfort food.
+Visit Nashville Farmers' Market to sample local specialties like hot chicken and Southern comfort food.

 Nashville isn’t short of cool places to shop either, especially if you’re into vintage fashion.
 Explore districts like 12South, Hillsboro Village and The Gulch to unearth treasures in boutique shops.